-- Platform Authentication: the verification of a network access requestor's proof of identity of their platform and the integrity-status of that platform. - Endpoint Policy Compliance (Authorization): establishing a level of 'trust' in the state of an endpoint, such as ensuring the presence, status, and upgrade level of mandated applications, revisions of signature libraries for anti-virus and intrusion detection and prevention system applications, and the patch level of the endpoint's operating system and applications.
-Note that policy compliance can also be viewed as authorization, in which an endpoint compliance to a given policy set result in the endpoint being authorized to gain access to the network. - Access Policy: ensuring that the endpoint machine and/or its user authenticates and establishes their level of trust before connecting to the network, leveraging a number of existing and emerging standards, products, or techniques. - Assessment, Isolation and Remediation: ensuring that endpoint machines not meeting the security policy requirements for 'trust' can be isolated or quarantined from the rest of the network, and if possible an appropriate remediation applied, such as upgrading software or virus signature libraries to enable the endpoint to comply with security policy and become eligible for connection to the rest of the network.
+- Platform-Authentication: the verification of a network access requestor's proof of identity of their platform (Platform Credential Verification) and the integrity verification (Integrity Check Handshake) of that platform. - Endpoint Policy Compliance (Authorization): establishing a level of 'trust' in the state of an endpoint, such as ensuring the presence, status, and software version of mandated applications, completeness of virus-signature databases, intrusion detection and prevention system applications, and the patch level of the endpoint's operating system and applications.
+Note that policy compliance can also be viewed as authorization, in the sense that endpoint integrity checking is used as input to the authorization decision for gaining access to the network. - Access Policy: ensuring that the endpoint machine and/or its user authenticates and discloses their security posture before connecting to the network, leveraging a number of existing and emerging standards, products, or techniques. - Assessment, Isolation and Remediation: ensuring that systems requesting network access that do not meet the security policy requirements for endpoint compliance (or security posture) can be isolated or quarantined from the rest of the network, and if possible an appropriate remediation applied, such as upgrading software or virus signature database to enable the endpoint to comply with security policy and become eligible for connection to the rest of the network.

 The TNC architecture and specifications will ensure that hosts are interoperable.
 That is, hosts that implement the protocols, software and/or hardware will be able to connect to a network while ensuring a minimum level of compliance to organizational policies controlling network access.
-Policies may apply to the operational state of the platform and may include services such as antivirus checkers, personal firewalls, intrusion detection systems operating system configuration and application patch levels.
+Policies may apply to the security posture of the platform and may include services such as antivirus scanners, personal firewalls, intrusion detection systems operating system configuration and application patch levels.
 The goal of enforcing these policies is to prevent compromise of the host, the network, or other network resources.